 If you've never been to Minneapolis, you may wonder why there are so many skybridges between downtown buildings.
-These skybridges, known as the Minneapolis Skyway System, form an interconnected system of pedestrian footbridges that make downtown much more livable during Minnesota's extreme climates.
+These skybridges, known as the Minneapolis Skyway System, form an interconnected system of pedestrian footbridges that make downtown much more livable during Minnesota's extreme winters.

 Whether it's freezing cold or horribly hot and humid, the skyways are a climate-controlled haven.
 Yes, locals may look like hamsters in an exercise run, but it's bliss to leave a coat at the office in winter and not worry about overheating in summer.